 It can also occur if a person knowingly causes physical contact with the victim or isolates the victim by restricting his or her access to other people, means of transportation, or telecommunication devices.

-Domestic assault in the fourth degree can also occur if an offender places a domestic victim in fear of immediate physical injury.
-It can also arise if a person is criminally negligent or recklessly causes physical injury or pain using a deadly weapon or a dangerous instrument.
+Domestic assault in the fourth degree can also occur if a person purposely places a domestic victim in fear of immediate physical injury.
+It can also arise if an individual is criminally negligent or recklessly causes physical injury or pain to such domestic victim by using a deadly weapon or a dangerous instrument.

 What Is the Penalty for 4th-Degree Assault?